 Google only supports the most current dev, beta, and stable channel releases.

 Yes, if you have a Google Apps for Work or Education account.
-See Chrome for Business support to learn more.
+See Chrome for Work support to learn more.

 Please file a bug in our public issue tracker.
 We recommend that you use the search fields first to look for similar bugs and see if the issue is already being resolved.